 Murad AHA/BHA Exfoliating Cleanser

-Murad is an acne-care favorite, and this cleanser can help clear and reduce breakouts and hyperpigmentation over time.
-Instead of microbeads, it's formulated with beads of jojoba—which are more environmentally friendly and better for your face.
-Its main draw, though, is the combination of three acids (salicylic, lactic, and glycolic) that will eliminate any dead skin or hyperpigmentation in a flash.
+Murad is an acne-care favorite, and this cleanser promises to help clear and reduce breakouts and hyperpigmentation over time.
+Instead of microbeads, it's formulated with beads of jojoba—which may be more environmentally friendly and better for your face.
+Its main draw, though, is the combination of three acids (salicylic, lactic, and glycolic) that are meant to eliminate any dead skin or hyperpigmentation in a flash.

 Sharad J. Glycolic acid peel therapy - a current review.
 Clin Cosmet Investig Dermatol.
 2013;6:281-288. doi:10.2147/CCID.S34029